kovidgoyal/calibre/manual/gui.rst

 or the :guilabel:`Book details` panel on the right and choose :guilabel:`Create note` or :guilabel:`Edit note`.

-A simple popup window will allow you to enter your notes using simple formatting and supporting links and images.
+A simple popup window will allow you to enter your notes using basic formatting and supporting links and images.
 Once a note for an author is created, it can be viewed easily from the :guilabel:`Book details` panel by clicking the little pencil icon next to the author name.